railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. tip:: Required Fields

-	Fields coloured blue are required.
+	Fields colored blue are required.
 If you try to save the form while any of these fields are empty the field turns red to indicate that there's a problem.
 It's impossible to save the form until you've completed every required field.